franks42/FigureMarkets-MCP-Server/FigureMarketsContext.md

 * Hash owners can withdraw/undelegate/unbond their delegated HASH from the Validators
 * Delegation withdrawals are subject to a 21 day unbonding period.
 * HASH tokens are liable to be slashed for potential misbehaviors committed by the validator before the unbonding process started
-* Your HASH will not be available for 21 days
 * No staking rewards are earned during unbonding
 * Tokens cannot be transferred or traded during unbonding
+* HASH can be redelegated to a Validator during the unbonding period and that redelegated HASH will start earning rewards immediately after the redelegation.
-* after the 21 day unbonding period, that HASH amount is added to the account-amount Vesting schedules of HASH:
+* after the 21 day unbonding period, that HASH amount is added to either the spendable or the vesting amount depending on the vesting schedule.
+Vesting schedules of HASH:
-* Part of the HASH amount in an account can be subject to a vesting schedule
+* Part of the HASH amount in an account can be subject to a vesting schedule.
 * The vesting schedule dictates a set percentages, e.g. 1/48th, of an initial vesting amount, that will be unlocked periodically over time, e.g. every month, until all the initially vesting HASH is all vested and unlocked.
 * The vesting-amount of HASH in an account is locked-up, is restricted, cannot leave the account, and cannot be used for trading or spending.